realcopacetic/skin.copacetic/README.md

 = <!-- temp fix to account for fact that DecreaseRating won't go lower than 1 for VideoPlayer.UserRating -->
 - https://github.com/jurialmunkey/plugin.video.themoviedb.helper/wiki/Replacing-Extended-Info#direct-call-auto

+**2.6.9**
+- Updates to account for script.copacetic.helper code refactoring
+- Updated video breadcrumb label at start of playback for episodes
+- fixed bug in widget artwork preventing lanscape artwork from displaying at -2 position
+- fixed bug causing '/' to be shown after actor name in infoscreen cast widget even if there was no role to be displayed after the /

 **2.6.8**
 - Fix for secondary slideshow time slider